ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 This phenomenon reflects
 the [broken windows theory](https://en.wikipedia.org/wiki/Broken_windows_theory) I've read.

-To keep the code in a good style, we need a robot-reviewer that is always accountable and trustworthy.
+To keep the code in a good shape, we need a robot-reviewer that is always accountable and trustworthy.
 The **Rust compiler** is definitely one of them.

-If you google *Rust*, you will see comments largely divided into two groups:
+If you google *Rust*, you will the comments are largely divided into two groups:
 Some complain the *Rust compiler* is too stupid to allow them doing things they want;
-Some love the *Rust compiler* since it makes the code well-structured and prevent them from doing stupid things.
+Some love the *Rust compiler* since it helps them to avoid doing stupid things.
-This is same as the comments for a strict teacher or professor.

 Gladly I am an Asian.
 I am totally fine with a mean coach.
 I bet I've seen meaner one in my school life.